iturriker/devcamp/CodePen Demo/DOCUMENTATION.md

 > Some simple SVG are implemented in the HTML with code provided by AI.

 > [!TIP]
-> -BEM standard use would be helpfull for a more complex project.
+- > BEM standard use would be helpfull for a more complex project.
-> -A reset CSS file would be usefull intead of using: `* {}`
+- > -A reset CSS file would be usefull intead of using: `* {}`
 > -A normalize CSS file would be usefull too.

 > [!WARNING]